Mosca42/WorldProtector/README.md

 - use : if active, it forbids all player's interactions on all containers in the region.

-- chest-acces : if active, it forbids all player's interactions on chest's containers in the region.
+- chest-access : if active, it forbids all player's interactions on chest containers in the region.

-- invincible : if active, all players become invicible in the region.
+- invincible : if active, all players become invincible in the region.

 - damage-players : if active, players can't be strike down in the region.

 - enderpearls : if active, it forbids teleportation in the region thanks to a enderpearls.

-- item-drop : if active, it forbids drop items
+- item-drop : if active, it forbids to drop items

-- exp-drop : if active, it forbids drop the experience
+- exp-drop : if active, it forbids to drop experience

-- creeper-explosions : if active, the Creeper explosions will be block in the region (doen't work under Sponge).
+- creeper-explosions : if active, the Creeper explosions will be blocked in the region (doesn't work under Sponge).

-- other-explosions : if active, explosions outside Creeper will be block in the region (doesn't work under Sponge).
+- other-explosions : if active, explosions outside Creeper will be blocked in the region (doesn't work under Sponge).

 - damage-animals : if active, animals can't be hit in the region.